Taxin2012/VRCPlusPet/README.md

 <h3>How to enable VRC+ advertising?</h3>

- 1. Disable "Hide VRC+ adverts?" in mod config;
+ 1. Disable "Hide VRC+ adverts?" in mod config.

 <h3>How to replace Phrases for Pet?</h3>